17dev/structpdf/README.md

 # Verify keys are loaded (optional)
 assert os.getenv("OPENAI_API_KEY"), "OPENAI_API_KEY not found in .env file"

-# Now import and use StruxPDF
+# Now import and use structPDF
-from struxpdf import StruxPDF
+from structpdf import structPDF
 ```

 ## License